TaylanUB/scheme-srfis/README.md

 For some SRFIs, setting the `debug-mode` parameter from the library `(srfi aux)` to true while loading the library will enable improved diagnostics, usually at the expense of performance.
-Note that a library might be loaded only a single time for the whole run-time of a system, so a restart might be necessary to reload a library with a different `debug-mode` setting.
+Note that there is no portable and declarative way to do this; it relies on the platform supporting an imperative and sequential method for loading modules and executing code in-between.
+It is most likely to work in a REPL, if at all.
+A library might also be loaded only a single time for the whole run-time of a platform, so a restart might be necessary to load a library with a different `debug-mode` setting.
+A number of SRFIs also support other settings through the `(srfi aux)` library;
+the same limitations apply to those.

 SRFI-2
 ------